wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 For this model, the same SEIR construct is used; however, the model parameters account for differences by age (e.g. reporting rate and disease severity) and the model is trained using age-specific incidence data for eight age groups: <1, 1-4, 5-14, 15-24, 25-44, 45-64, 65-74, and 75+ years, separately.
 This system is used for projections generated from 4/3/2020 onwards.

 #### 1.3.
 Network SEIR model by age group:
 This system accounts for spatial heterogeneity using a network model capturing connections among 42 United Hospital Fund (UHF) neighborhoods in NYC.
 This system also incorporates mobility data provided by Safegraph.com to gauge changes in transmission within each UHF neighborhood and between pairs of neighborhoods.
 The model is trained using age-specific, UHF-specific incidence data.
+For further detail, see Yang et al. 2020 medRxiv

+Note that UHF locations are based on residential address and may not match with hospital locations and catchment area.

+#### 1.4.
+Network SEIRS model by age group:
+This system, built on Model 1.3, further accounts for waning immunity over time.
+Current, large uncertainties remain surrounding the whether prior infection of SARS-CoV-2 can confer immunity (i.e. protection against future infection) and if so, the duration of such immunity.
+For simplicity here, we assume the duration of immunity is around 3 years.
+This assumption is in part based on our study of human endemic coronaviruses which suggests an immunity period of ~3 years for all the four human coronaviruses combined and ~5-6 years for OC43 (a beta-coronavirus in the same genus as SARS-CoV-2 (unpublished data).
+Prior studies have also shown immunity up to ~6 years post infection for SARS-CoV-1 (Tang et al. 2011 J Immunol 186:7264-8).
+In general, our simulations comparing the length of immunity (at ~1, ~3, or ~6 years) showed the magnitude of further epidemic wave would be larger if the duration of immunity were short-lived (1 year vs. 3-6 years; see Yang et al. 2020 report)

 Note that UHF locations are based on residential address and may not match with hospital locations and catchment area.